Published on Apr 06, 2017 and last reviewed on Apr 26, 2023 - 5 min read

 5. Surgery:

-Please avoid any movement or position which makes you feel the pain.
+• Please avoid any movement or position that makes people feel pain.

-If the way you do regular exercise is the cause of your pain, change the way.
+• If the way people do regular exercise is the cause of the pain, change the way they do it.

-While involved in sporting activities, use the proper shoes that do not cause pain.
+• While involved in sporting activities, wear shoes that do not cause pain.

-Prognosis in these cases is usually good.
+The prognosis in these cases is usually good.
 The severity of symptoms may vary from time to time, and the patient may have good and bad days.
-There are no severe side effects of any nutritional supplements, and one can use them without hesitation.
-Maintaining ideal body weight with exercises to strengthen the knee muscles plays a crucial role in recovery.
+There are no severe side effects of any nutritional supplements; one can use them without hesitation.
+Maintaining an ideal body weight with exercises to strengthen the knee muscles is crucial to recovery.

-Strengthening the muscles of the quadriceps help in gaining muscle portion that makes the tracking of the kneecap easy and hence helps prevent chondromalacia patella in the long run.
-In terms of knee pain associated with chondromalacia patella, only the aggravation of symptoms can be prevented by avoiding activities that accentuate the knee pain.
+Strengthening the muscles of the quadriceps helps gain the muscle portion that makes tracking the kneecap easy and, hence, helps prevent chondromalacia patella in the long run.
+Regarding knee pain associated with chondromalacia patella, only the aggravation of symptoms can be prevented by avoiding activities that accentuate the knee pain.

 Conclusion:

 Chondromalacia patella has become an increasing problem among young adults with a sedentary lifestyle.
 Therefore, try to maintain the ideal body weight and do regular exercises.
-While doing workouts, choose the correct form of exercise that fits you.
-If you have been diagnosed with chondromalacia patella, do not worry because it has a good prognosis.
+While doing workouts, choose the correct form of exercise that fits the individual.
+If people have been diagnosed with chondromalacia patella, do not worry because it has a good prognosis.

 The causes for chondromalacia are: